dmccuk/puppetmanifestgenerator/README.md

  3. Move the manifest (under the server name) into a puppet master.
 Set the role and manage with your master.
  4. Create/rebuild legacy servers based on the manifest you create.

-changelog
+Changelog
 ---------
-[ Added hostname factorisation.
-All .erb files are checked for the hostname of the server and replaced by @hostname ] [ Created a role that can be run on a puppet master based on the files managed by the script ] [ Added the ability to create a "file_line" managed config file in addition to a template ] [ catered for hostnames with - and changed them to _ ]
+ * [ Added hostname factorisation.
+All .erb files are checked for the hostname of the server and replaced by @hostname ]
+ * [ Created a role that can be run on a puppet master based on the files managed by the script ]
+ * [ Added the ability to create a "file_line" managed config file in addition to a template ]
+ * [ catered for hostnames with - and changed them to _ ]

 Dependancies
 ------------